bradyjoh/InputClubKTypeConfig/README.md

     * Change speed of animations using keyboard shortcuts (slower, faster)
     * Cycle through all enabled animations using keyboard shortcuts (forward, back, demo mode?)
     * Auto-start enables multiple animations at once?
+    * Resume from sleep with the previous animation customizations (brightness, speed)